 Reference beam direction pair: Beam direction pair in the reference direction declared by the manufacturer.

-Repeater type 1-C: NR repeater operating at FR1 with a requirement set consisting only of conducted requirements defined at individual antenna connectors.
+Repeater type 1-C: NR repeater operating at FR1 with a requirement set consisting only of conducted requirements defined at individual antenna connector.

 Repeater type 2-O: NR repeater operating at FR2 with a requirement set consisting only of OTA requirements defined at the RIB